Invade (Within the Ruins album): Critical reception

 Invade was ranked 39th in Metal Injection's 2010 end-of-year "Best Albums of 2010" reader poll.
 The album received 13 votes, which tied it with Carnifex's Hell Chose Me, Cynic's Re-Traced, and others.

-HeavyBlogIsHeavy reviewer Jimmy Rowe gave the album 3/5, praising the "epic leads, tech riffs, and solos" on songs like "Ataxia" and "Invade" though favoring the album's technicality, he believed they relied to heavily on deathcore tropes.
+HeavyBlogIsHeavy reviewer Jimmy Rowe gave the album 3/5, praising the "epic leads, tech riffs, and solos" on songs like "Ataxia" and "Invade".
+Though favoring the album's technicality, he believed they relied too heavily on deathcore tropes.
 He writes:

 "There are some rather brilliant moments throughout Invade, but in the grand scheme of things, they seem to be pretty minuscule when breakdowns are thrown in without a second's thought.
 These guys can definitely bring the riffs and shred, and while no doubt talented, they don't use this to their full advantage.
 Don't hide behind the veil of prog when you throw in a couple of new riffs and leads between breakdowns.
 I give the band a hard time, but they are a cut above the average and I want to see them succeed.
 A better grip on songwriting would be beneficial.
 Invade isn't bad at all.
 In fact, it's actually a solid listen, but these guys are capable of more than 'solid'."